 Flying Space-A to Japan is an incredible opportunity that makes the possibility of visiting this beautiful country very realistic.
 Here’s what you need to know to plan your trip.

 If you are new to Space-A flying, read this Quickstart Guide to Space-A Flights first to get a basic understanding of how the process works.

-1. The CONUS passenger terminals with the most Space-A flights to Japan are Travis Air Force Base and Seattle Tacoma (SeaTac) International Airport
+1. The CONUS passenger terminals with the most Space-A flights to Japan are Travis Air Force Base and the Seattle Tacoma Airport Air Mobility Command (AMC) terminal.

-From SeaTac, you will fly on the Patriot Express, which is a charter plane used to transport active duty families to locations in the Pacific.
-The Patriot Express flies directly to Japan from Seattle.
+From the SeaTac AMC terminal, you will fly on the Patriot Express (PE), which is a charter plane used to transport active duty families PCSing to locations in the Pacific.
+Also known as the “rotator,” the PE to Japan makes stops at multiple bases before returning to Seattle.

-2. When flying Space-A to Japan from the U.S., your first arrival point will most likely be Yokota Air Base (90 minutes west of Tokyo) or Kadena Air Base (on Okinawa).
+2. When flying Space-A to Japan from the U.S., your first arrival point will be Yokota Air Base, Misawa Air Base, or Kadena Air Base.